 So, do you think you can successfully manage a project without an app?

-Why is PM Software SO Important?
+Why is Project Management Software Important?

 Managing teams and projects via email and Skype groups is challenging in the best case scenario.
 At times it’s nearly impossible.